bulksign/RemoteSigningProvider/README.md

-# RemoteSigningProvider
+#SigningProvider sample
-Sample code which demonstrates implementing a Bulksign remote signing provider.
-In the sample, signing is done using a self signed certificate for demonstration purposes.
+Sample code which demonstrates implementing Bulksign signing providers.
+In these samples, signing is done using a self signed certificate for demonstration purposes.

-Documentation is available <a href="https://bulksign.com/docs/RemoteSignature.htm">here</a>
+Documentation for signing providers is available :

+<a href="https://bulksign.com/docs/RemoteSignature.htm">RemoteSignature provider</a>

+<a href="https://bulksign.com/docs/DisposableSignature.htm">DisposableSignature provider</a>